-Select which channel is to be connected to the internal A/D converter by correctly programming the ACS4, ACS1 and ACS0 bits which are also contained in the ADCR1 and ADCR0 register.
+Select which channel is to be connected to the internal A/D converter by correctly programming the ACS4 and ACS1~ACS0 bits which are also contained in the ADCR1 and ADCR0 registers.

-Select which pins are to be used as A/D inputs and configure them by correctly programming the ACE2~ACE0 bits in the ACERH register.
+Select which pins are to be used as A/D inputs and configure them by correctly programming the ACE3~ACE0 bits in the ACERL register.